 2026 NBA Draft: ESPN releases 2-round mock draft after lottery

 With the NBA Draft lottery in the rearview mirror, it’s time for NBA mock drafts!
-ESPN released their latest two-round mock draft, courtesy of Jeremy Woo.
+ESPN released its latest two-round mock draft, courtesy of Jeremy Woo.

 But we won’t stop there!
 We’ll give you ESPN’s full two-round mock draft for 2026, starting at the top!